Engine-Simulator/engine-sim-community-edition/tutorial/01_getting_started/01_getting_started.md

 Nothing will happen immediately upon enabling the hold feature because it also requires the dynamometer to be active.

 ### 2 - Enable the dynamometer by pressing the `d` key
-The dynamometer will not spin the engine at the speed shown in the "Dyno.
+The dynamometer will now spin the engine at the speed shown in the "Dyno.
 Speed" gauge.

 ### 3 - Change the dyno speed by holding `g` and scrolling up/down with the mouse wheel
 After adjusting the speed, you can read the measured torque and power of the engine which will usually be negative if the throttle is closed.